skysamurai/rsschool-cv/cv.md

   return points;
 }

+## Work Experience
+- Worked as an engineer at a plant for 9 years;
+- 2 years as commercial director in a construction company;
+- More than 5 years of freelancing work (one-page sites, simple sites for companies, various small tasks)

 ## Education
 #### University:
 1. Ufa State Petroleum Technical University, specialty “Engineer”;
 2. Bashkir Academy of Public Service and Management, specialty “Economist”

-## Experience
-- Worked as an engineer at a plant for 9 years;
-- 2 years as commercial director in a construction company;
-- More than 5 years of freelancing work (one-page sites, simple sites for companies, various small tasks)

-## Languages
-- Russian
-- Tatar
-- German
-- English
+## English Language
+B1 – Intermediate